WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 The total number of disabled people registered in the system of the Pension Fund of the Russian Federation in 2016 is 12.4 million people.

-3. Public life, Internet
+3. Social life, Internet

 According to the Comprehensive Monitoring of Living Conditions of the Population, only about 3% of all registered disabled people are active members of voluntary non-profit organizations.